Reflected multi-entropy and its holographic dual

-The conformal weight \eqref{eq-fusionDim} is twice the conformal weight of the twist operators for the original multi-entropy as we expected.\footnote{The conformal dimension of the twist operators of multi-entropy is given in eq(29) of~\cite{Harper:2024ker}. } It can also be checked that taking $\mathtt{q} = 2$, \eqref{eq-fusionDim} reduces to twice of the conformal weight of the twist operators of EE.
+which is twice the conformal weight of the twist operators for the original multi-entropy as we expected~\footnote{The conformal dimension of the multi-entropy twist operator is given in Eq.~(29) of~\cite{Harper:2024ker}. }.
+It can also be checked that for $\mathtt{q} = 2$, \eqref{eq-fusionDim} reduces to twice the conformal weight of the twist operators for EE.

 Using these twist operators, $\mathcal{Z}_{n^{\mathtt{q} - 1}, m}$ can be represented by the six-point function